Skip to content

 Backup

-Under Docker, copy the files out of the container volume:
+Under Docker, copy the files directly from the container volume:

 docker compose cp snackbox:/var/lib/snackbox/snackbox.db ./snackbox-backup.db